BSC Designer Online - Balanced Scorecard Software

 Connect goals and KPIs from different scorecards.
 Learn how to align goals with each other.

-- Make sure you have two scorecards (Parent and Child) in your account and those scorecards have some KPIs
+Make sure you have two scorecards (Recipient and Source) in your account and those scorecards have some KPIs.
+Find below the steps needed to link two scorecards:

-- In the Source document drop list select Child document:
+- In the Source document drop list select Source document:

 - In the Item for Import drop list select a KPI that you want to link to